osome-iu/bounding-misinfo-impact-on-disease-spread/abm/code/README.md

 #### Scripts

 > Note: bash/SLURM files which share prefix numbers with Python scripts are utilized to run the associated Python script with IU's high performance computing system.
 This is _necessary_ given the size of the networks.
-E.g., multiple simulations on networks > 20GBs, requires < 100GBs of RAM.
+E.g., multiple simulations on networks that are larger than 20GBs themselves, requires > 100GBs of RAM.

 - `001_extract_urls_from_tweets.py`: Extract URLs from tweets.
 This script creates a different output file for every input file it reads.
 - `002_make_retweets_network.py`: Create retweet networks from CoVaxxy streaming data.